mrhrifat/mrhrifat/README.md

 🤔 ⚡ 📈 🔖
 -->

-- 💎 Currently I'm working on Front End Development
+- 💎 Currently I'm working on Front End Development.
-- 🌱 Currently learing JavaScript, ReactJS & ReduxJS
+- 🌱 Currently learing JavaScript, ReactJS & ReduxJS.
-- 🎯 Preparing myself to work on Full Stack Development
+- 🎯 Preparing myself to work on Full Stack Development.
-- 💬 Open to learn about Competitive Programming
+- 💬 Open to learn about Competitive Programming.
-- 📚 Currently reading some books on Islam
+- 📚 Currently reading some books on Islam.

 ## **OPEN SOURCE CONTRIBUTION -**